Michelle Olley: Alexander McQueen

 Whilst at Fable, Olley was chosen by the British designer Alexander McQueen to be the main model for what became one of his most celebrated creations: the centre piece tableaux of his 2001 spring/summer collection, named Voss.
 The centre piece – which featured Olley within an enormous, moth-filled glass box, the sides of which fell away and smashed – was based on the Joel Peter Witkin image Sanitarium.
 The show also featured Kate Moss and Erin O'Connor.

 Olley also modelled for Nick Knight's Sister Honey series created for Dazed & Confused with British designer Peter Saville.
 It was the McQueen show that brought Olley to Nick Knight's attention, as he later said of it on his SHOWstudio.com blog:

 "The girl in the box was Michelle Olley.
-She modelled for me in a story I did called Sister Honey...
+She modelled for me in a story I did called Sister Honey ...
 She was a writer and I remember she wrote a great piece on being the Butterfly Girl in the middle of that (McQueen) Glass Box show.
 I was sat on the front row, in between Alexandra Schulman and Gwyneth Paltrow.
 It was probably one of the best pieces of Fashion Theatre I have ever witnessed."

-Alexander McQueen later described his thoughts on forcing his audience to stare at their own reflection for over an hour:

-"Ha!
-I was really pleased about that.
-I was looking at it on the monitor, watching everyone trying not to look at themselves.
-It was a great thing to do in the fashion industry—turn it back on them!
-God, I’ve had some freaky shows."

 In spring 2011, Olley was asked by the Metropolitan Museum of Art in New York to contribute to their Alexander McQueen exhibition, Savage Beauty.
 She was interviewed by The Met and the interview included in the audio guide to the show.
-Also, Olley's detailed diary/journal of modelling for McQueen – written from September 18 to 27 as the show was being planned and staged – was included in the Met Museum website coverage of the Savage Beauty exhibition.
+Also, Olley's detailed diary/journal of modelling for McQueen – written from 18 to 27 September as the show was being planned and staged – was included in the Met Museum website coverage of the Savage Beauty exhibition.